wakatime/legacy-python-cli/README.rst

     ~/.wakatime.log

-Set ``debug=true`` in ``~/.wakatime.cfg`` for more verbose logging, but don't forget to set it back to ``debug=false`` afterwards or your editor might be laggy while waiting for wakatime-cli to finish executing.
+Set ``debug=true`` in ``~/.wakatime.cfg`` for more verbose logging, but don't forget to set it back to ``debug=false`` afterwards or your editor might be laggy while waiting for WakaTime CLI to finish executing.

-Each plugin also has it's own log file for things outside of the common wakatime cli:
+Each plugin also has it's own log file for things outside of the common WakaTime CLI:

 * **Atom** writes errors to the developer console (View -> Developer -> Toggle Developer Tools)
 * **Brackets** errors go to the developer console (Debug -> Show Developer Tools)